arkamfahry/typeid-pg/README.md

 # TypeId Pg

-## An Implementation of TypeId for Postgres
+## An Implementation of TypeId for PostgreSQL

 TypeId is a type-safe, globally unique identifier format inspired by Stripe's IDs, designed to be sortable, unique and type-safe.